tc39/notes/meetings/2016-05/may-24.md

 EFT: where is the bar to continue the debate

-MS: we have not heard anything compelling to remove the feature.
+MLS: we have not heard anything compelling to remove the feature.
 Web compatibility would be a compelling reason.

 YK: if you leave PTC in and others don't put it in, there will be a web compat issue

-MS: if we leave it in, other vendors will end up implementing it.
+MLS: if we leave it in, other vendors will end up implementing it.

 EFT/YK: you're strong arming the committee

-MS: I'm not the only one who wants to keep PTC
+MLS: I'm not the only one who wants to keep PTC

 CM: I'm agnostic on STC, it's the underlying language semantics that I care about